rgrzhang/RogerZhang/README.md

     - Thus, to see the advantage of this method over vaccination, it is necessary to do a direct comparison between final size.
 That should tell us, at the end of epidemics, what is the overall casualty.
 And of course, the real casualty in our method/model are the ones being normally infected.

     - I think there are two ways of proceeding with this idea: 1.
 Like I'm doing right now, we only apply intensional infection/vaccination to the new borns, with a certain proportion.
 We can look at the final size, when the models reach E.E.
 As well as looking at the I_N value at E.E..
 2. The more realistic model should be trying to infect Susceptibles, with a certain rate.

+        - [DE, 1 Apr 2018] I agree that both these approaches should be investigated, but it is not clear that the second is more realistic.
+It can be extremely difficult (or expensive) to identify susceptible individuals, so it might be easier and cheaper to simply "vaccinate" without regard to whether the individual has been infected previously.
+If the person _was_ infected previously, they would be immune and would not suffer from the "vaccination" with live pathogen.